bhutadarashmi/Data-Analyst-Portfolio/README.md

 - Udemy Certification: [Tableau Bootcamp for Data Visualization](https://github.com/bhutadarashmi/Data-Analyst-Portfolio/blob/main/certifications/Tableau.pdf)

 ### Google Cloud Services
 I am familiar with Google Cloud Platform services, particularly in data processing and storage.
 I have hands-on experience with BigQuery, including exploring and preparing data, creating datasets, and visualizing insights.
 I have hands on experience with Google analytics tool, also I work with creating workflow/data pipelines through Google data flow tool.

+1. Google Cloud Big Data and Machine Learning Fundamentals
+* Big Data and Machine Learning on Google Cloud
+* Data Engineering for Streaming Data
+* Big Data with BigQuery
+* Machine Learning Options on Google Cloud
+* The Machine Learning Workflow with Vertex AI

+2. Exploring and Preparing your Data with BigQuery
+* Introduction to Data on Google Cloud
+* Big Data Tools Overview
+* Exploring Data with SQL
+* BigQuery Pricing
+* Cleaning and Transforming Data

+3. Creating New BigQuery Datasets and Visualizing Insights
+* Storing and Exporting Data
+* Ingesting New Datasets into BigQuery
+* Joining and Merging Datasets
+* Data Visualization with Looker studio

+4. Achieving Advanced Insights with BigQuery
+* Advanced Functions and Clauses
+* Schema Design and Nested Data Structures
+* Optimizing for Performance
+* Advanced Insights with Vertex AI Workbench
+* Data Access

 - Google Cloud Platform Training and Certifications Profile: [Link to my Google Cloud Platform profile](https://partner.cloudskillsboost.google/public_profiles/a1edd24f-41b1-43ba-8cd5-8fb83897a739)

 ### Python